Liz Garbus: Career

 Love, Marilyn, internationally opened as a Gala Premiere at the 2012 Toronto International Film Festival and aired on HBO summer of 2013.

 In 2014, A Good Job: Stories of the FDNY, which Garbus directed and produced, premiered on HBO and featured first-hand accounts of veteran firefighters and interviews conducted by former FDNY member Steve Buscemi.

 In 2015, she directed What Happened, Miss Simone? a documentary about the singer Nina Simone.
 What Happened, Miss Simone? was the opening night film for Sundance Film Festival, it was nominated for an Academy Award for Best Documentary Feature 2015, a Grammy for Best Music Film 2015, and Garbus was nominated for a DGA Award for Outstanding Directorial Achievement in Documentary.
 The film was released by Netflix on June 26, 2015.
 It won an Emmy Award for Outstanding Documentary.

 In January 2018, The New York Times announced that Garbus and a documentary crew had been "basically living in the...newsroom since Inauguration Day [with] full access to the Russia investigation and much more."
 The completed work called The Fourth Estate aired on Showtime in May 2018.

 In May 2018, HBO premiered Garbus' documentary, A Dangerous Son, which portrays three families as they deal with severe mental illness of three different children, and their efforts to get treatment and navigate the health care system.

-In September 2020, Garbus released All In: The Fight for Democracy, a documentary film about voting rights in the United States starring voting rights activist Stacey Abrams and featuring other American politicians including former United States Attorney General Eric Holder and then-Representative Marcia Fudge.
+In September 2020, Garbus released All In: The Fight for Democracy, a documentary film about voting rights in the United States.
+It featured voting rights activist Stacey Abrams and other American politicians, including former United States Attorney General Eric Holder and then-Representative Marcia Fudge.

-In 2021 Garbus released "Becoming Cousteau" with National Geographic Films.
+In 2021, Garbus released Becoming Cousteau, a documentary about Jacques Cousteau for National Geographic Documentary Films.
+In 2022, Garbus directed Harry & Meghan, a documentary series for Netflix revolving around Prince Harry and Meghan Markle.

 Personal life

-Garbus is married to film producer Dan Cogan.
-They have a daughter, Amelia, and a son, Theodore.
+Garbus is married to film producer Dan Cogan; the two have a daughter, Amelia, and a son, Theodore.